 @FormParam

 The REST resources will usually consume XML/JSON for the complete Entity Bean.
 Sometimes, you may want to read parameters sent in POST requests directly and you can do that using @FormParam annotation.
-GET Request query parameters can be accessed using @QueryParam annotation.
+GET Request query parameters can be accessed using @QueryParam annotation.@POST

 public String save(@FormParam("name") String name,